NickyGee44/TheGambler/replit.md

 ### Recent Changes: Latest modifications with dates

 **July 19, 2025:**
+- **Implemented Advanced GPS Functionality with Google Maps Integration:**
+  - Created comprehensive EnhancedGolfGPS component using Deerhurst course GPS coordinates from provided CSV data
+  - Integrated Google Maps API with satellite imagery showing actual course terrain, trees, water, and greens
+  - Added real-time GPS location tracking with accurate yardage calculations to green center
+  - Implemented tap-to-place marker system for custom distance measurements (straight line calculations)
+  - Features include: tee markers (🏌️), green markers (🚩), user location (📍), and target markers (🎯)
+  - White line displays from tee to green showing hole layout on satellite imagery
+  - Tap anywhere on map places temporary marker with distance measurement from user's location
+  - Only one temporary marker allowed - new tap removes old marker and places new one
+  - Course coordinates loaded from shared/courseData.ts with all 18 holes of Deerhurst Golf Course
+  - Distance calculations use haversine formula for accurate yard measurements
+  - Enhanced GPS hook provides position tracking with comprehensive error handling
+  - Updated HoleView component to use new GPS system in the GPS tab
+  - Professional golf app interface similar to The Grint with real satellite imagery
 - **Fixed Round 3 Leaderboard Display in Scores Page:**
   - Resolved "Unknown Player" issue in Round 3 match play leaderboard displayed in Scores page tabs
   - Updated MatchPlayLeaderboard component in Scores.tsx to correctly use `playerName` field from API response